UniMath/agda-unimath/src/elementary-number-theory/natural-numbers.lagda.md

+---
-# The type of natural numbers
+title: The type of natural numbers
+---

 ```agda
 {-# OPTIONS --without-K --exact-split #-}